TaserThrash/cPlusPlus-pew-pew-3D/README.md

-I an sorry layering is not working
+I am sorry layering is not working.
+You can add "|| true" to line 245